CallToPowerLegacy/Synchronize.js/README.md

 Usage
 -----

-To synchronize multiple videos you have to do one function call:
+To synchronize multiple videos you have to call one function:
-The first parameter is the number of the master video number (starting at parameter 1 = 0, parameter 2 = 1, ...), the following parameter(s) varies (vary):
+The first parameter is the number of the master video number (parameter 1 = 0, parameter 2 = 1, ...), the following parameter/s varies/vary:

 1. The second parameter is a mediagroup ID:
 ```